 CAPM or Capital Asset Pricing Model helps to calculate the cost of equity for an investment.
 Using the CAPM formula we can find the expected return for an asset.
-It can further be used for financial ratios like – Sharpe Ratio and others.
+It can further be used for financial ratio like – Sharpe Ratio and others.

 CAPM Formula with its components